csev/dj4e/assn/django-girls/django_urls/README.md

 The last part, `name='post_list'`, is the name of the URL that will be used to identify the view.
 This can be the same as the name of the view but it can also be something completely different.
 We will be using the named URLs later in the project, so it is important to name each URL in the app.
 We should also try to keep the names of URLs unique and easy to remember.

-If you try to visit http://127.0.0.1:8000/ now, then you'll find some sort of 'web page not available' message.
-This is because the server (remember typing `runserver`?) is no longer running.
-Take a look at your server console window to find out why.
+If you try to visit http://127.0.0.1:8000/ now, then you may find some sort of 'Something went wrong' message.
+This is because you are part-way through making changes to the server and things are not in a finished state.
+If you do `python manage.py check` you might see a traceback.

 {% filename %}{{ warning_icon }} command-line{% endfilename %}